neurogenomics/EpiCompare/README.md

     `names(peaklist) <- c("sample1","sample2)`
 -   `blacklist` : Peakfile as GRanges object specifying genomic regions that have anomalous and/or unstructured signals independent of the cell-line or experiment.
-For human genome hg19, use `data(hg19_blacklist)` stored in the package.
+For human hg19 genome, use built-in data `data(hg19_blacklist)` in the package.

 #### Optional Inputs